 This new version has been re-written to reflect changes in technology as well as national and international standards and policies designed to improve access for people with disability.

 The guidelines explain how the Disability Discrimination Act applies to the digital world.
 This edition goes beyond previous versions as digital information nowadays is about far more than what was once called the World Wide Web.
-It encompasses mobile apps, kiosks and electronic terminals, social media platforms and equipment used in the workplace, recreation, commerce and other settings.
+It encompasses mobile apps, kiosks and electronic terminals, social media platforms, and equipment used in the workplace, recreation, commerce and other settings.

 The guidelines are intended for a broad audience including executives, managers, digital creators, and people with disability among others.